[Major Damage/Mapping Improvements-Update 7.1.22 PoB/Vid] The Fortified Summoner: HoP MI Champion

 Budget alternatives: Any rare helm.
 If you can’t find/afford both minion life and damage supports, you can get by with just minion life and “+x lvl to minion gems” prefix, but this should be a very high priority to upgrade.

-I prefer gemini claws, as the on-hit life and mana provides a nice additional regen, and the mana on hit makes no regen maps significantly less annoying.
-Preferred mods: Cold or Lightning damage to attacks, and increased attack speed (preferably 1.85 aps or better).
-Ideally you then multi-craft on Minion Life/Damage hybrid, as well as “trigger a socketed spell” to proc your Holy Relic.
+Gemini claws provide a nice additional regen, and the mana on hit makes the skeleton mana cost feasible .
+Preferred mods: Cold or Lightning damage to attacks (if you don’t have it somewhere else), and increased attack speed (preferably 1.85 aps or better).
+Ideally you then multi-craft on Minion Life/Damage benchcraft (don’t skip this step; it’s a huge chunk of added damage)

-Budget Alternative: Any rare chest. look for life, lots of armor (1k+, preferably 1.5k or higher), and resists
+Budget Alternative: Any rare chest, with as many links as you can afford. look for life, lots of armor (1k+, preferably 1.5k or higher), and resists.

 The movement speed on these boots is night and day vs even a max 35% speed roll rare boots, and in my opinion is completely worth giving up the armor and resists in this slot.

 Watcher’s Eye is a fantastic jewel, and required for getting to the %physical damage reduction needed for smooth play at high levels.
-Required mod is “+x% Additional Physical Damage Reduction while Affected by Determination”, and ideally the second mod will be either freeze or (my preference) shock immunity while affected by purity of ice/lightning.
-The god tier roll would have the third roll as “+xxx to Armor while Affected by Determination”, although I’ve yet to see that combo this league.
+Required mod is “+x% Additional Physical Damage Reduction while Affected by Determination”, and ideally the second mod will be “+xxx to Armor while Affected by Determination” (although those are quite expensive).

 Those are the key gear considerations.
 For everything else, we want to grab as much health, resists, and ARMOUR as we can get our hands on.